w4v3/metaforge/README.md

 + a_phio: a_phii + 180
 ```

-etc. An example can be found at `basic-shapes.mfg`.
+etc. Any line not beginning with `*`, `/` or `+` is ignored, allowing for a nice and literal documentation of the code.
+An example of this can be found at `basic-shapes.mfg`.
 Currently it only contains parametrizations of the letter `O`, but I might expand it in the future.

 ## Vim